Arka161/Docker-Tutorial/README.md

 ### Container definition:

-- is a runnable instance of an image.
+- is a runnable instance (or sandbox) of an image.
 - can be run on local machines, virtual machines or deployed to the cloud.
 - is portable (can be run on any OS).
 - Containers are isolated from each other and run their own software, binaries, and configurations.